SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 			{All: [?List], {Is: ?L.First = [1, 2]}, {Is: ?L.Second = [3]},
 				  {Prove: concat(?L.First, ?L.Second, ?L)}, {None: [?L contains 4]}} => (Set: NoSuccess)

       this can get very confusing.
 This rule will actually not work as expected.
-However, when using it for pseudo objects, the dotted notation is useful in reduction rules.
+However, when using it to generate a name for pseudo object properties, the dotted notation is very useful in reduction rules.
 Example:

 			setGrandfather(?grandChild, ?grandfather) <= Set(?grandfather.grandchild, ?grandChild)

 	  This rule, when *called* like "setGrandfather(Peter, Frank)" will create the fact "Frank.grandchild" with the value "Peter" in the knowledgebase.

-	  Long story short: Do not mix dotted variables that represent dotted facts with dotted variables where the first part is a variable which already has a value (which normally represents a kind of object).
+	  Long story short: Dotted variables are interpreted differently in the two different rule types.
+Do not mix dotted variables that represent dotted facts with dotted variables where the first part is a variable which already has a value (which normally represents a kind of object).

    4. Strings